ashan-medigodella/to-do-react/README.md

 # To do list app using React

-This is an to-do list application made using react.
+This is a to-do list application made using react.

 ### Functionality